tsunami416604/azure-docs.hu-hu/articles/service-bus-messaging/service-bus-messaging-sql-rule-action.md

 ### <a name="remarks"></a>Megjegyzések

-A logikai állandókat a `TRUE` `FALSE`vagy a kulcsszavak jelölik.
-Az értékek a `System.Boolean`tárolódnak .
+A logikai konstansok a kulcsszavak `TRUE` vagy `FALSE`a alapján jelennek meg.
+Az értékek a következőképpen `System.Boolean`tárolódnak:.

 ## <a name="string_constant"></a>string_constant